QuickBooks HelpQuickBooksHelpIntuit

 Next steps

 Now that you’ve created an audience and you know the basics of audience management, it’s time to import contacts.
-If you don’t have contacts yet, we can help you get some.
-Try a signup form or a landing page to invite people to join your audience.
+If you don’t have contacts yet, try a signup form or a landing page to invite people to join your audience.